 What is going on?
-Author Johann Hari set off on a three-year 30,000-mile journey to answer that question.
+Author Johann Hari set off on a three-year, 30,000-mile journey to answer that question.
 What he found was shocking.
 The century-long drug war is not at all like we picture it.
 Our notions of what drugs and addiction are are wrong.
-The very motives that we believe are behind this war are even startlingly incorrect.

-In his book, Chasing the Scream: The First and Last Days of the War on Drugs, Hari tells the unknown stories of the people around the world whose lives have been affected by this war.
-You also learn the shocking history behind how it all began.
-Hari shows evidence that if we were to stop this war and change our view of drugs, things could dramatically improve.
+In Chasing the Scream: The First and Last Days of the War on Drugs, Hari tells the stories of the people whose lives have been affected by this war.
+He also shows evidence that if we were to stop this war and change our view of drugs, things could dramatically improve.

 Here are the 3 most surprising lessons I’ve learned about the war on drugs: